Frequently Asked Questions About T-SHIP Coverage at LCMC Facilities

 2. UnitedHealthcare will explain next steps and provide any required forms.

-3. Your LCMC provider may need to complete part of the request form.
+3. Your provider may need to complete part of the request form.

 What if I need emergency care?